Combating Black Mold

-Black Mold Poisoning
+How Black Mold affects Health

 • Mold causes serious problems for allergy-sensitive people, as well as those with asthma, making symptoms flare up.